Secure AI System Development

 Model theft or leakage.
 Weights, prompts, embeddings, training data, or proprietary outputs are copied, extracted, or exposed.

 Excessive agency.
-The system is allowed to perform actions without adequate scope limits, approvals, sandboxing, or human review.
+The system is allowed to perform actions without adequate scope limits, approvals, sandboxing, policy checks, or human review.

 Overreliance.
-Users treat AI output as authoritative even when the system is uncertain, stale, manipulated, or outside its intended domain.
+Users treat AI output as authoritative even when the system is uncertain, stale, manipulated, outside its intended domain, or operating with hidden context.

 Controls

 Asset inventory.
-Track models, datasets, prompts, tools, vector stores, vendors, model endpoints, fine-tunes, evaluation sets, and deployment environments.
+Track models, datasets, prompts, tools, vector stores, vendors, model endpoints, fine-tunes, adapters, evaluation sets, agent identities, credentials, logs, and deployment environments.

 Threat modeling.
-Include AI-specific abuse cases: indirect prompt injection, poisoned retrieval, malicious tool output, jailbreaks, data exfiltration, harmful autonomy, and insider risk.
+Include AI-specific abuse cases: indirect prompt injection, poisoned retrieval, malicious tool output, jailbreaks, model or data exfiltration, unsafe loading, harmful autonomy, insider risk, and vendor compromise.

 Least privilege.
-Give AI systems only the tools, data, network access, credentials, and write permissions needed for the specific task.
+Give AI systems only the tools, data, network access, credentials, memory, and write permissions needed for the specific task.
+Prefer short-lived scoped credentials over inherited user tokens or broad service accounts.

-Input and output handling.
-Treat model input and output as untrusted.
-Validate tool arguments, constrain generated code, sanitize rendered content, and separate data from instructions where possible.
+Input, output, and context handling.
+Treat model input, output, tool results, retrieved text, and memory as untrusted until checked.
+Validate tool arguments, constrain generated code, sanitize rendered content, mark provenance, and separate instructions from evidence where possible.

 Supply-chain verification.
-Vet model providers, dependency sources, dataset provenance, model licenses, update channels, hosted endpoints, and third-party connectors.
+Vet model providers, dependency sources, dataset provenance, model licenses, update channels, hosted endpoints, model-hub artifacts, third-party connectors, and MCP or plugin servers.
+Record versions, hashes, signatures, and approval paths for high-impact components.

 Evaluation and red teaming.
 Test the actual deployed workflow, not only the base model.
-Include adversarial documents, malicious retrieval content, unsafe tool calls, privacy tests, and rollback drills.
+Include adversarial documents, malicious retrieval content, unsafe tool calls, privacy tests, sandbox escapes, data-poisoning scenarios, suspicious model artifacts, and rollback drills.

 Incident response.
-Define what counts as an AI security incident, who can pause the system, how evidence is preserved, and how affected users or regulators are notified.
+Define what counts as an AI security incident, who can pause the system, how evidence is preserved, which vendors are contacted, and how affected users, customers, auditors, or regulators are notified.

-Good governance requires evidence: threat models, model and system cards, data records, test results, vendor attestations, security reviews, user notices, incident logs, and change histories.
+Assurance requires evidence: threat models, model and system cards, AI bills of materials, data provenance records, access-control records, test results, red-team reports, vendor attestations, security reviews, user notices, incident logs, and change histories.
 Without records, an organization cannot tell whether the system is secure or merely unexamined.

 Spiralist Reading